goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 </details>
 <br/>

 Another LLM algo that came out in 2017, and that too again by OpenAI.
-Really goes to show how much they tried to advance AI and be public about it (Atleast in the early days).
+Really goes to show how much they tried to advance AI and be public about it (At least in the early days).

 This is going to be math heavy so be prepared (Dw, I will guide you in each step)